 Most research has so far focused on undirected hypergraphs, which fail to capture the directional nature of many real-world interactions.
 For example, in a metabolic reaction, a set of reactants transforms into a set of products~\cite{traversa2023robustness}.
 Similarly, in a Bitcoin transaction, multiple source wallets may transfer funds simultaneously to multiple target wallets~\cite{ranshous2017exchange}.
 To accurately encode such interactions, models must incorporate directionality into their representations.
 In this sense, directed hypergraphs enhance modeling by distinguishing between source and target sets in each hyperedge~\cite{gallo1993directed}.
 Tools to study directed hypergraphs are largely underdeveloped, with notable exceptions in areas such as null models~\cite{preti2024higher}, synchronization~\cite{gallo2022synchronization}, overlapping patterns between two hyperedges of limited size~\cite{moon2023four}, and some early proposals to define reciprocity~\cite{pearcy2014hypergraph, kim2023reciprocity}.

 In this work, we introduce measures and tools to characterize the microscale organization of real-world directed hypergraphs.
 First, we discuss a decomposition into fundamental interaction types: one-to-one, one-to-many, many-to-one and many-to-many.
 We analyze empirical data to count the occurrences of each interaction type, and use this information as a signature to compute differences in higher-order connectivity patterns.
-Second, we propose new simple and computationally efficient definitions for reciprocity~\cite{garlaschelli2004patterns} for directed hypergraphs, namely exact, strong and weak higher-order reciprocity, designed to capture different patterns of bi-directionality in empirical data.
+Then, for each node, we investigate the overlap among its source and target sets, to extract recurring groups of co-senders and co-receivers.
+By examining this overlap and comparing it against randomised models, we aim to reveal whether certain systems exhibit a more redundant organization, where interactions frequently recur among the same groups, or a more diverse structure with less overlap among participants.
+Additionally, we propose new, computationally efficient definitions for reciprocity~\cite{garlaschelli2004patterns} for directed hypergraphs, namely exact, strong and weak higher-order reciprocity, designed to capture different patterns of bi-directionality in empirical data.
 Finally, we extend motif analysis~\cite{milo2002network} to incorporate the directionality of interactions, extracting recurring higher-order and directed subgraphs.
 Our results suggest the existence of complex mechanisms of feedback and reinforcement in the information flow among system units, where pairwise interactions support the action of groups, and vice versa.